-- 51. For non-residential developments, development contributions for water supply, wastewater, stormwater collection and management, community infrastructure, parks and open spaces and transportation can be converted to HUEs based on an assessment of information provided by the developer on the demand they expect to generate in comparison to residential HUE demand measures. - 52.
-If the nature of the non-residential unit being created is not known at the time the requirement for development contributions is triggered (for example, the application is for a subdivision consent), Council may postpone payment by the person undertaking the subdivision until a building consent is issued for an allotment. - 53.
+- 52. For non-residential developments, development contributions for water supply, wastewater, stormwater collection and management, community infrastructure, parks and open spaces and transportation can be converted to HUEs based on an assessment of information provided by the developer on the demand they expect to generate in comparison to residential HUE demand measures. - 53.
 Council considers that larger/heavier vehicles create more demand on the transportation network and the need for transportation projects.
-Nonresidential developments will be converted to HUE based on the information on vehicle equivalent movements included in Appendix 1.
+Non-residential developments will be converted to HUE based on the information on vehicle equivalent movements included in Appendix 1.